-It is advisable to contact the School Admissions Team prior to any house move to determine where there are school places and to verify the new home address' designated area if this is important to you.
-It should be noted that the information given is only current on the date you contact us and is subject to change as applications are received daily or places allocated from waiting lists.
+It is advisable that parents contact the School Admissions Team prior to any house move to determine where there are available school places and to verify the designated area of the new home address.
+It should be noted that the information given is only current on the date we are contacted and is subject to change as applications are received daily or places allocated from waiting lists.